KE-AI-ENG/PureVLM/README.md

-A pure VLM model inference engine.
+A vision-language-model (VLM) inference engine.
+Particularly suitable for running on edge computing platforms(Nvidia Jetson AGX Thor/Orin).

+For our test, the performance is comparable to mainstream frameworks(vLLM or SGLang).
+ - Qwen3-VL-8B: decode throughput(batch=1, in nvidia-H20): ~160 tok/s(w16a16), ~180 tok/s(w4a16)

 ## Install

+### Requirements

+**Requirements:**

+- CUDA toolkit
+- PyTorch 2.7 and above.
+- Transformers

+**To Install:**

+editable:

-`pip install -v -e . -i https://pypi.tuna.tsinghua.edu.cn/simple --no-build-isolation --no-deps`
+`pip install -v -e . --no-build-isolation --no-deps`

+pacakge:

+`python setup.py install`

+**Optional:**

+If you wish to use cuda-graph to get more performance improve, Please install [Flash-Attention](https://github.com/Dao-AILab/flash-attention).

 ## Usage